 Or do I?
 Top shelve in my china cabinet sits hand blown antique-looking crystal glasses with gold rims.
 They once belonged to my mother.
 She said they were given to her by my great Aunt Olga who told her that she didn't care much for her own daughter in law and liked her so "here they are".
 That was in 1955.
 Mom never once used them.
 Now they sat in my china cabinet.
 I also have never once used them.
 We always referred to them as "Aunt Olga's crystal" but as I got into genealogy/family history I found that great Aunt Olga could not have given them to Mom as she and her husband never had any children.
 Perhaps it was her sister, great Aunt Tekla who gave them to her?
 However these ladies were my Dad's aunts, my mom barely knew them as they lived in California and 1955 was the only time Mom went to California.
 I, never knew my great aunts at all.
 Yet "Aunt Olga's crystal" has been in either my Mom's or my china cabinet, occasionally dusted for sixty three years now.
-NEVER USED ONCE AND I THINK THEY ARE UGLY.

 As I move further and further along in my family history journey I have collected many precious photos, documents and stories.
 I have also "collected" many precious 2nd, 3rd, even 6th etc. cousins both here in the U.S and in Scandinavia who have helped to flesh out the story of our family.
 I learned that Aunt Olga had panned for gold in Alaska with her husband when she was young and I found pride that she was strong enough to move on without him when she discovered him to be "a ladies man".
 But "Aunt Olga's crystal" that perhaps wasn't even hers?
 It never held meaning for me.
-I was just collecting STUFF.
+I was just collecting "STUFF".
 OUT IT GOES.

 They were gifts from family and family friends now long gone who came to our wedding at the Glenview Evangelical Free Church and arrived at the reception carrying a nicely wrapped box from Marshall Fields.
 They gave us those place settings along with their love, prayers and best wishes that this young couple would have a long and happy life together.
 Forty-Five years later that china, crystal and silver hold meaning for me, so they stay.